AuthorizeNet/sdk-ruby/README.md

 ## Registration & Configuration
-Use of this SDK and the Authorize.Net APIs requires having an account on our system.
+Use of this SDK and the Authorize.Net APIs requires having an account on the Authorize.Net system.
 You can find these details in the Settings section.
-If you don't currently have a production Authorize.Net account and need a sandbox account for testing, you can easily sign up for one [here](https://developer.authorize.net/sandbox/).
+If you don't currently have a production Authorize.Net account, [sign up for a sandbox account](https://developer.authorize.net/sandbox/).

 ### Authentication
-To authenticate with the Authorize.Net API you will need to use your account's API Login ID and Transaction Key.
-If you don't have these values, you can obtain them from our Merchant Interface site.
-Access the Merchant Interface for production accounts at (https://account.authorize.net/) or sandbox accounts at (https://sandbox.authorize.net).
+To authenticate with the Authorize.Net API, use your account's API Login ID and Transaction Key.
+If you don't have these credentials, obtain them from the Merchant Interface.
+For production accounts, the Merchant Interface is located at (https://account.authorize.net/), and for sandbox accounts, at (https://sandbox.authorize.net).

-Once you have your keys simply load them into the appropriate variables in your code, as per the below sample code dealing with the authentication part of the API request.
+After you have your credentials, load them into the appropriate variables in your code.
+The below sample code shows how to set the credentials as part of the API request.

 #### To set your API credentials for an API request:
 ```ruby
 transaction = Transaction.new('YOUR_API_LOGIN_ID', 'YOUR_TRANSACTION_KEY', :gateway => :sandbox)
 ```

-You should never include your Login ID and Transaction Key directly in a file that's in a publically accessible portion of your website.
-A better practice would be to define these in a constants file, and then reference those constants in the appropriate place in your code.
+Never include your API Login ID and Transaction Key directly in a file in a publically accessible portion of your website.
+As a best practice, define the API Login ID and Transaction Key in a constants file, and then reference those constants in your code.

 #### Setting OAuth credentials
-Access Tokens can be setup using the transaction instantiation without the constructor.
+Access Tokens can be set up using the transaction instantiation without the constructor.
 For example, in the method above:
 ```ruby
 transaction = Transaction.new
 transaction.access_token = 'testTokenValue'